Sujith0513/Sujith0513/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │  I build things that move underwater, see inside the eye,       │
-│  read ancient manuscripts, listen to brain waves,               │
+│  read ancient manuscripts, manage campus placements,            │
-│  and source components from the internet autonomously.          │
+│  listen to brain waves, and source components autonomously.     │
 │                                                                  │
-│  If it involves signals, models, or microcontrollers —          │
+│  If it involves signals, models, microcontrollers, or           │
-│  I'm probably already building it.                              │
+│  full-stack systems — I'm probably already building it.         │
 └─────────────────────────────────────────────────────────────────┘
 ```